Cyonosaurus

-Cyonosaurus is a genus of gorgonopsian therapsids from the late Permian and possibly early Triassic of South Africa.
+Cyonosaurus is a genus of gorgonopsian therapsids from the late Permian of South Africa.
+Some skulls have been reported from Early Triassic strata, but further investigation revealed that these reports were erroneous.
 Cyonosaurus was 0.6 to 1.1 m in length, with a skull 9 to 18 cm in length.
 The type species Cyonosaurus longiceps was named in 1937.